MasoniteFramework/masonite/SECURITY.md

 ## Reporting a Vulnerability

-The best approach to reporting a vulnerability with Masonite is to join the [Slack Channel](http://slack.masoniteproject.com) and messaged
+The best approach to reporting a vulnerability with Masonite is to join the [Discord Server](https://discord.gg/kWK6vw97) and messaged
 Joseph Mancuso and tell him about the issue.
 He will communicate this to his maintainers and get a patch ready and shipped ASAP.

 You may also send an email to joe@masoniteproject.com.